xenloops/securityKB/session_management.md

 * Generate a new session token upon user authentication.
 * Create session tokens using at least 64 bits of entropy.
 * Store session tokens only in the browser using secure cookies.
-* Generate session tokens using approved cryptographic algortihms.
+* Generate session tokens using approved cryptographic algorithms.
 </details>

 <details>